goVulpi/meganui/README.md

 #### Install Node Dependencies

-To configure this project in a new environment, you first need to run `npm install`.
+To configure this project in a new environment, you first need to run `npm install` on root directory.